Vinashu/forge-app/README.md

 # FORGE App
 This website is an educational application designed for the classroom.
-In it, the student finds a list of activities (Figure 1-a) released sequentially after interacting with each of them (Figure 1-b).
+In it, the student can find a list of activities (Figure 1-a) released sequentially after interacting with each of them (Figure 1-b).
 It was created to show a possible use of the FORGE framework.

 FORGE is a framework created to manage rewards in gamified environments.
-Registering the rewards and defining how they will be released is possible.
 The framework has an API that receives messages, processes them, and sends rewards back.
 More about the [FORGE framework can be learned from its repository](https://github.com/Vinashu/forge-server).

 In the case of the FORGE App, each activity is a reward created in the FORGE framework.
-In addition to basic functionality, such as user control and content display, the site prepares messages, sends them to the framework, and applies changes that reflect the responses received.
+In addition to basic functionality, such as user control and content display, the site prepares messages, sends them to the framework, and applies changes that correspond to the responses received.

 ![Figure 1](docs/images/figure1.png)